When I was looking to buy our first house, back in the mid-2000s, I was surprised to learn that there were so many different types of mortgages.

 One of the first people I asked was Michael Kitces, author of Nerd's Eye View and proud owner of an alphabet soup of financial certifications.
 He reminded me that you could argue that every product could make sense for someone.
 Not everyone, but there existed at least one person out there where each product made sense.

 OK, fair enough.

-But there are products and instruments that make sense for very few people but are marketed to many.
+But some products and instruments make sense for very few people but are marketed to many.

 These are the ones that I want to point out today so you can avoid them.